Both AMRs and AVGs are efficient automated goods transportation systems

 In other words, if the project requires long trips with various routes that don’t always follow the same pattern, or the centre has multiple obstacles, AMRs are the most suitable.
 An example of this is the new warehouse of Normagrup, the leading Spanish firm in the emergency lighting market.
 Our company equipped the centre with an automated storage and retrieval system (AS/RS) connected to the production lines by four autonomous intelligent vehicles (AIVs).
 Every time a kit is assembled, Easy WMS notifies the software that runs the AMR for a vehicle to pick up the kit and bring it to the production line that requires it.

 As for AGVs, they’re ideal when it comes to traveling long distances free of obstacles that are defined in advance and aren’t expected to be changed.
-They’re also more economically viable when implemented in new buildings, as warehouse activity doesn’t have to be halted when installing the wire-guided system in the floor.
 This is the case of the project our company carried out for French paper manufacturer Clairefontaine.
 An aisle was opened up on one side of the warehouse where only the AGVs that move the goods from the production centre to the warehouse can circulate.

 Conveyors are especially useful for covering long distances, although they do occupy a fixed space.
 This is illustrated in the warehouse our company built for Venis (Porcelanosa Group), where an underground tunnel equipped with roller conveyors spanning over half a mile long connects the facility with the production plant.